srepmub/tacovr/README.md

 -testing rotation with weaker stepper motor - works

--improve attachment to base, as it got a bit loose from testing
+-improve attachment to base, as it got a bit loose from testing - much better now

--add slip ring and route powern cable through base
+-add slip ring and route power cable through base

 -connect all motors concurrently and route wires